nushackers/code-nus/app/pages/faq.md

 so.
 It also adds value to your project because the other programmers can now read your code and learn how you implement certain things.

-Open-sourcing your projects on websites like [github](https://github.com) is also a great way to build up your portfolio and advertise your work.
+Open-sourcing your projects on websites like [GitHub](https://github.com) is also a great way to build up your portfolio and advertise your work.
 It also allows your to gauge the level of interest the community (especially your fellow programmers) have in the project.

 ### How do I learn git?

-Github has a great tutorial on git - [try.github.io](https://try.github.io/) - give it a try!
+GitHub has a great tutorial on git - [try.github.io](https://try.github.io/) - give it a try!

 ### What's a pull request?

-Suppose you want to fix a bug in someone else's github repository.
-Now you can't really push to that repository because you don't have the write access.
+Suppose you want to fix a bug in someone else's GitHub repository.
+You can't push to that repository because you don't have write access.
 You can, however, fork the repository (that is, copy the repository) and add in your changes.
-However, it will be great if you can add your change to the original repository so more people can benefit from it!
-This is where pull request comes in.
-You can send the original author a "pull request" - a bunch of commits that you have added to the forked repository, perhaps with some comments.
-The author will review it (hopefully!) and if he thinks that it's good to go, the commits will then be added to the original repository!
-You can read more about how you can do pull request on Github: [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).
+However, it would be great if you could add your change to the original repository so more people can benefit from it!
+This is where pull requests come in.
+You can send the original author a pull request - a bunch of commits that you have added to the forked repository, perhaps with some comments.
+The author will (hopefully!) review it and if they think that it's good to go, the commits will then be added to the original repository!
+You can read more about how you can do pull request on GitHub: [https://help.github.com/articles/using-pull-requests](https://help.github.com/articles/using-pull-requests).